fastapi/typer/docs/tutorial/first-steps.md

 ### In CLIs

-When talking about command line interfaces/applications, the words "argument" and "parameter" are commonly used to refer to that data passed to a CLI app, those parameters.
+When talking about command line interfaces/applications, the words **"argument"** and **"parameter"** are commonly used to refer to that data passed to a CLI app, those parameters.

-But those words don't imply anything about the data being required, needing to be passed in a certain order, nor having a flag like `--lastname`.
+But those words **don't imply** anything about the data being required, needing to be passed in a certain order, nor having a flag like `--lastname`.

-The parameters that come with a flag like `--lastname` and a value (or  when the flag itself is the value, like `--formal`) are commonly optional, not required.
-So, when talking about CLIs it's common to call them *optional arguments* or *optional parameters*.
+The parameters that come with a name like `--lastname` (and optionally a value) are commonly optional, not required.
+So, when talking about CLIs it's common to call them **optional arguments** or **optional parameters**.
+Sometimes these *optional parameters* that start with `--` are also called a **flag** or a **switch**.

 In reality, the parameters that require an order can be made *optional* too.
 And the ones that come with a flag (like `--lastname`) can be *required* too.